-The construction of a detention basin in regulated areas requires authorization by the Department, However, if the project is regulated pursuant to the Coastal Zone Management (CZM) rules.
-Specifically, if regulated under CZM, then no separate flood hazard approval is required.
-In this case, the applicant need only submit a report and plans demonstrating compliance with the Flood Hazard Area Control Act Rules at N.J.A.C.
+The construction of a detention basin in regulated areas requires authorization by the Department, However, if the project is regulated pursuant to the Coastal Zone Management rules at N.J.A.C.
+7:7, then no separate Flood Hazard approval is required.
+In these instances, the applicant need only submit a report and plans demonstrating compliance with the Flood Hazard Area Control Act Rules at N.J.A.C.
 7:13 as part of the coastal permit application.
 However, for projects in areas regulated under the Flood Hazard Area Control Act Rules, a flood hazard area permit is required.